What is Placemaking Week?

 What day should I arrive in Amsterdam?

-In order to attend all pre-conference events, we recommend arriving on or before October 10th (we expect that we will start some side event programming on October 10th, but it is not mandatory to attend).
-Official opening day events will take place on October 11th.
+In order to attend all pre-conference events, we recommend arriving on or before October 10th (Placemaking workshops will be taking place around Amsterdam on October 10th, but it is not mandatory to attend).
+Official opening day events will take place on October 11th, with an early morning registration at Pakhuis de Zwijger- this early morning registration is mandatory if you signed up and are participating on a City Expedition that day.

 What accommodations are available for the conference?